Generalized Alternating Projections on Manifolds and Convex Sets: Generalized Alternating Projections

-\end{thm} \begin{pf} See appendix. \end{pf}
+\end{thm} \begin{pf} See Appendix~\ref{app:gapiff}. \end{pf}

-This theorem shows that there is no choice of parameters that can perform better than that in \eqref{eq:optpar} independently of the dimensions of the sets.
-Any choice of parameters that performs better than those in \eqref{eq:optpar} for a specific problem, where the dimensions of the sets are not the same, will necessarily perform worse on all problems where the relative dimensions are reversed, if the Friedrichs-angle is kept constant.
+This theorem shows that there is no choice of parameters that can perform better than that in \eqref{eq:optpar} independently of the dimensions of the subspaces.
+Any choice of parameters that performs better than those in \eqref{eq:optpar} for a specific problem, where the dimensions of the subspaces are not the same, will necessarily perform worse on all problems where the relative dimensions are reversed, if the Friedrichs angle is kept constant.

 \begin{rem} The are a few cases that are excluded in the theorem that should be explained.
 When $\theta_F=\pi/2$, we have $\gamma^*=0$, which is obviously optimal, however, there are choices of $\alpha,\alpha_1,\alpha_2$ other than \eqref{eq:optpar} that achieve this rate.
 The same is true if the Friedrichs angle is not well defined, i.e., when one set is contained in the other.
 In that case, by defining $\theta_F=\pi/2$, we get $\gamma(S)=0$ with the parameters in \eqref{eq:optpar}, but the solution is not unique.